box/developer.box.com/content/guides/downloads/folder.md

   - /docs/download-all-files-from-a-folder-1
 ---

-# Download a folder's files
+# Download All Files in Folder

 Sometimes an application might want to download all files for a folder.
 To do so with the SDKs and the CLI requires traversing the folder tree, finding every